NationalGenomicsInfrastructure/StatusDB_seed_data/README.md

 # Docker Image

-The docker image is most commonly used in the docker-compose setup for genomics status.
-In that case, the docker is built automatically as part of the setup.
-In case the docker image should be used standalone, it needs to be built using:
+The docker image is most commonly used in the docker-compose setup for genomics status, see [Using with Genomics Status](#using-with-genomics-status) In that case, the docker is built automatically as part of the setup.
+However, in case the docker image should be used standalone, it needs to be built using:

 ```
 cd Statusdb_NGI